ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot.md

 So you get the next 30 transactions and so on.

-For example, there is a wallet in the test network `EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5`, it has only 4 transactions:
+For example, there is a wallet in the test network `EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5`, it has some transactions:

-Using a [query](https://testnet.toncenter.com/api/v2/getTransactions?address=EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5&limit=2&to_lt=0&archival=true) we will get the following response:
+Using a [query](https://testnet.toncenter.com/api/v2/getTransactions?address=EQAVKMzqtrvNB2SkcBONOijadqFZ1gMdjmzh1Y3HB1p_zai5&limit=2&to_lt=0&archival=true) we will get the response, that contains 2 transactions (some of the information that is not needed now has been hidden, you can see the full answer at the link above):

 ```json
 {